dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/release-notes/c-cpp-1.md

 ## 1.0 (02/24/2021)

-- Supports recognition from BMP, TIFF, JPEG, PNG and PDF files.
+- Supports recognition from BMP, JPEG, PNG and single-page TIFF files.
 - Supports three ways for OCR:
     - Recognize texts from a full-sized image.
     - Recognize texts from a specified region.